Need an Anchorage Car Accident Attorney?

 Put Years of Experience in Your Corner

 Alaskans are injured in car accidents every day.
 A 2015 report from the Alaska Department of Transportation stated that over 4,700 car crashes occur each year in the state, and one person died on an Alaska road about every five days.
 What are these accident victims to do?
-While many may suffer in silence, they don’t have to.
+While many may suffer in silence, with an experienced Anchorage car accident attorney on their side they don’t have to.

 The law allows traffic accident victims to pursue legal action against those who have caused their injuries, and for many, it can make all the difference.
-Car accident attorney Ben Crittenden at the Law Office of Ben Crittenden understands just how important these cases can be for victims and their families.
-He is here to help the injured find their voice and tell their story.
+The Law Office of Ben Crittenden understands just how important these cases can be for victims and their families.
+As one of Alaska's top car accident attorneys, he is here to help the injured find their voice and tell their story.

 If you or someone you love has suffered injuries in a car crash or other accident, call Ben’s office today at (907) 312-5381 or take a moment to fill out the online contact form.
 You’ll hear directly from Ben and learn more about how he may be able to help you secure the justice and compensation you both need and deserve.
 Consultations are FREE!